 Hello and Welcome to Sew Pomona!

 I’m Rebecca, seamstress, sewing blogger, natural dyer, sometime knitter and very crafty momma.
 I live in beautiful and very sunny Davie, Florida with my husband (and best friend), two sweet kiddos, our crazy little rescue Chiweenie Suki and a cute leopard gecko Iris (who I call Lizzy).
 This is my little space to document all my makes as I work to craft a beautiful life for myself and my family.
-I’ve been blogging here for 7 years now so search back to see how far I’ve come!
+I’ve been blogging here for 8 years now so search back in my archives to see how far I’ve come!

 When I’m not sewing or pattern drafting I like to indulge in one of my many hobbies.
 I work part time (from home which is THE BEST!) as a photo retoucher for Megan DiPiero Photography.
 I’m also the head of media for ur local Ft.
 Lauderdale Chapter of ASG (American Sewing Guild).
 When I’m not making you’ll most likely catch me at the beach.

 “Have nothing in your houses that you do not know to be useful or believe to be beautiful.”William Morris, The Beauty of Life, 1880

 - knitting ( I love my Slope knit tank and Linas)

 - reading (mysteries and sci-fi as well as lit and biographies + you can follow me on Goodreads)

 - pattern drafting ( read on here for my most recent pattern-making)